Howell Emanuel Donaldson III: Early life

-Donaldson was born to Howell Donaldson Jr. and Rosita Donaldson in Charlotte, North Carolina in 1993.
-He graduated from Alonso High School, attended St. John's University in started in the fall of 2011 and graduated in January 2017.
-He received a Bachelor's Degree in Sports Management.
+Donaldson was born to Howell Donaldson Jr. and Rosita Donaldson in Charlotte, North Carolina, in 1993.
+He graduated from Alonso High School in Tampa, and began attending St. John's University in New York City in 2011.
+In 2017, he received a bachelor's degree in sports management.
 From 2011 to 2012, Donaldson was a basketball player for the St. John's Red Storm men's basketball.

 Victims

 Benjamin Edward Mitchell

-A man was shot and Killed at about 12:00 noon on October 9, 2017, as he was waiting at a bus stop near North 15th Street and East Frierson Avenue in the Seminole Heights Neighborhood.
+A man was shot and killed at about 9:00 p.m. on October 9, 2017, as he was waiting at a bus stop near North 15th Street and East Frierson Avenue in the Seminole Heights neighborhood.
 The victim was identified as Benjamin Edward Mitchell, a 22-year-old African American man.
 He is the first-known victim, chronologically, of the serial killer.
 Mitchell had left his home about a block away and was on his way to see his girlfriend.